lowRISC/lowrisc-site/content/faq.md

 #### Are you hiring?

-We aren't currently advertising to fill a position, but we're always interested in hearing from good people.
-Please send CVs to info@lowrisc.org.
+We hope to put out a job advert for a new member of the team at the University of Cambridge Computer Laboratory in early 2016.
+Interested applicants are encouraged to make informal enquiries about the post to Rob Mullins
+<Robert.Mullins@cl.cam.ac.uk>.

 #### Are contract or remote working arrangements on offer?